-Having to go through Clearing doesn’t have to be the end of the world.
+Having to go through Clearing isn’t the end of the world.
 In fact, the UCAS Clearing process could be your ticket to a better, more interesting course!
 So, how can you make the most of this golden opportunity?

 1. Understand the process…

-The Clearing process may seem a bit daunting, but it’s actually fairly simple.
+The Clearing process may seem a little daunting, but it’s actually fairly simple.